 There are many resources available to help ease the conversation.
 Please see below.
 If you are looking for tips on how to address certain issues or topics, or would like to request a presentation or kit, please complete the school health request form.

-The Puberty kit is a grab and go curriculum kit suitable for grades 4-6.
-Find interactive activities and handouts on hygiene and puberty changes.
+Our Puberty kit is a grab and go curriculum kit suitable for grades 4 to 6.
+It contains interactive activities and handouts on hygiene and puberty changes.

 Sexually Transmitted Infections (STI)